arp242/testing.vim/README.markdown

 	TestSyntax()      Test syntax highlighting.
 Usually you want to generate this with test-syntax.

-testing.vim is not a Vim plugin, you can clone/download it to any location and run `test` and other scripts from there; or you can run it from a subdirectory in your plugin.
+testing.vim is not a Vim plugin.
+Clone/download it and run the `tvim` script to launch it.
+You can put this directory in your `PATH`, or use `make` to install
+it:

+	$ make install                     # To /usr/local
+	$ PREFIX=~/.local make install     # Non-root install.

+The test of the documentation will assume `tvim` is in `PATH`.

-Run `./test /path/to/file_test.vim` to run tests in that file, `./test /path/to/dir` to run all test files in a directory, or `./test/path/to/dir/...` to run al test files in a directory and all subdirectories.
+Run `tvim test path/to/file_test.vim` to run tests in that file, `tvim test path/to/dir` to run all test files in a directory, or `tvim test path/to/dir/...` to run al test files in a directory and all subdirectories.

 A test is considered to be "failed" when `v:errors` has any items that are not marked as informational (as done by `Log()`).
 Vim's `assert_*` functions write to `v:errors`, and it can be written to as any list.
 You don't need to use `Error()`.

 You can filter test functions to run with the `-r` option.
-See `./test -h` for various other options.
+See `tvim help test` for various other options.

 testing.vim will run the binary form the `TEST_VIM` environment variable, defaulting to `vim`.
 Managing different Vim installations is out-of-scope for